You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 ATS and CV readability

 An applicant tracking system is practically essential for larger companies that receive dozens or hundreds of applications every week.
 Most employers sort through CVs with the use of ATS software.
-When a company uses ATS software, they typically place CVs through the software at the very beginning of the process.
-Review your resume before it meets the ATS and a recruiter.
+When a company uses ATS software, they typically process CVs through the software at the very beginning of the process.
+Review your CV before it meets the ATS and a recruiter.
 Reduce the chances of your programme manager CV being filtered by the ATS;

 Some tips and guidelines for you to consider are: